 These foods spike your blood sugar, which increases insulin.
 Insulin can, in turn, disrupt hormonal balance and cause fertility problems like polycystic ovary syndrome (PCOS).
 Insulin provokes excess production of testosterone in women, which then interferes with healthy egg development.
 Rice and rice products have also been found to contain a significant amount of arsenic – an element toxic to humans.

-One study on Danish women found a greater incidence of infertility in women consuming 7 or more alcoholic drinks per week.4 A glass of wine once or twice
+One study on Danish women found a greater incidence of infertility in women consuming 7 or more alcoholic drinks per week.4 A glass of wine once or twice a week is probably fine before pregnancy, but avoid binge drinking and drink a glass or less per day; also, be sure to quit drinking once you’re pregnant.

 6. Foods Rich In Trans Fats